nirajmahajan/Visualising-CNNs/README.md

 ## Future Work

-I am planning to train an "eye detector" using this method by training a binary classifier to distinguish glasses vs no-glasses.
+We are planning to train an "eye detector" using this method by training a binary classifier to distinguish glasses vs no-glasses.
 Both these classes need to look at the information near the eyes and naturally the CAMs will focus on the eyes, leading to WSOL.

 ## Contributors